-Set in a Nazi German prisoner-of-war camp during World War II, how could Hogan’s Heroes not be one of the most interesting sitcoms of all time?
-A take-off on Billy Wilder’s Stalag 17 in 1953, but with more humor and less drama.
-And with a strong 6 seasons from 1965 to ‘71, Hogan’s Heroes won two Emmy awards out of an impressive 11 nominations.
+Set in a Nazi Germany prisoner-of-war camp during World War II, how could Hogan’s Heroes not be one of the most interesting sitcoms of all time?
+It was a take-off on Billy Wilder’s Stalag 17 (1953), but with more humor and less drama.
+And with a strong six seasons from 1965 to ‘71, Hogan’s Heroes won two Emmy awards out of an impressive 11 nominations.

-It was an unlikely comedic triumph, as we watched Hogan and his fellow so-called prisoners, do their best war efforts from inside, always assisted by the incompetence of the German camp leaders.
+It was an unlikely comedic triumph, as we watched Hogan and his fellow so-called prisoners do their best in terms of the war effort from inside, always assisted by the incompetence of the German camp leaders.
 It was full of great gags, countless tunnels dug, and really fine acting from the lot.
 Let’s head back to Stalag 13 and see what the cast of Hogan’s Heroes got into after the war ended.

 Bob Crane (Colonel Hogan)